yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

   - haskell
   - programming
   - web
+macros:
+ html5: '<span class="sc">html5</span>'
+ html: '<span class="sc">html</span>'
 -----
-<%= blogimage("warp-benchmark.png","Title image") %>
+<%= blogimage("flying_neo.jpg","Neo Flying at warp speed") %>

 begindiv(intro)

 <%= tldr %> A simple yesod tutorial.
-You shouldn't need to know Haskell very well.
+Yesod is an Haskell web framework.
+You shouldn't need to know Haskell.

+> <center><sc><b>Table of content</b></sc></center>
+>
 > * Table of Content (generated)
 > {:toc}

 enddiv

-Do you want the best technology to handle your new web application?
-Me too.
-After searching a lot, it appears you should choose Haskell.
+Haskell is incredible and you should consider to use it to make your next web application.
 Why?

-* [Extremely fast][warpbench].
-* Secure by nature.
-Many typical programming bug are hard to make in Haskell.
-* High abstraction level.
-* Handle asynchronous request better than any other system (better than node.js for example).
-* Done to be parallelized.
-Thanks to purity.
+<%= blogimage("haskell-benchmark.png","Impressive Haskell Benchmark") %>

+My main reason to look at Haskell is its efficiency (see [Snap Benchmark][snapbench] _&_ [Warp Benchmark][warpbench][^benchmarkdigression]).
+Haskell is compiled and is an order of magnitude faster than interpreted languages like [Ruby][haskellvsruby] and [Python][haskellvspython][^speeddigression].
+Haskell handle parallel tasks perfectly.
+For example even better than node.js[^nodejstroll].

+Its type system gives the feeling of using an interpreted language.
+Haskell has many more great properties, one of the best being:

+> "If your program compile it will be very close to what the programmer intended".

-Technically speaking, Haskell seems perfect for web development.
+From the pure technical "point of vue", Haskell seems to be the perfect web development tool.

-The only drawback you can found for Haskell certainly won't be technical but social.
-Like the difficulty to grasp Haskell, the few number of developer, etc...
+Weaknesses of Haskell certainly won't be technical but human:

-But if you are here, lets pretend, the most important is the technical aspect.
+- Hard to grasp Haskell
+- Hard to find a Haskell programmer
+- The Haskell community is smaller than the community for X
+- There is no [heroku](http://heroku.com) for Haskell (even if [Greg Weber did it](http://www.yesodweb.com/blog/2011/07/haskell-on-heroku), it was more a workaround).

+<%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

+I don't say these are not important drawbacks.
-You want the best of the best system to make your new web application.
+But Haskell is certainly the best choice to create your new web application which could handle thousands of connexions in parallel.

-Instead of reinvent the wheel, we should choose a web framework in Haskell.
+Considering efficiency, security and quality, I believe Haskell is the best choice.
+Furthermore, not only the Haskell community is excellent, but Haskell is a great language and learning it will certainly make you a better programmer.

+Haskell is not the only choice to make.
+The easiest path to create a web application is certainly to choose a web framework which has made a lot of work for us.
-Actually there are three choices:
+Actually there are three main choices:

 1. [Happstack](http://happstack.com)
 2. [Snap](http://snapframework.com)